sameena93/insurance_fraud_claim_detection/README.md

 # Fraud Detection for Healthcare Insurance

 ### *Problem:*
 * Healthcare insurance fraud leads to billions in losses annually.
+It aims to reduce losses due to fraud while ensuring legitimate claims are processed efficiently
 * *Fraud Types*:
     * Billing for services not provided.
     * Inflated bills or duplicate claims
     * Flasified patient records
     * Unnecessary procedure or prescriptions.

-### *Solution*:
-* Build a system using anomaly detection (e.g., DBSCAN, Isolation Forest) and machine learning(e.g, XGB) to identify fraudulent claims and abnormal patterns.

-### *Features*:
-* Automatically flag suspicious activities for review.
-* Minimize false positive to avoid unnecessary investigations.
-* Visualize claim trends and deviations.
-* Ensure compliance with data privacy laws.

-### Identify Metrics:
-* Accuracy, precision, Recall, F1 Score, ROC_AUC Curve for the fraud detecion model.

 ## Dataset
 * Used Synthetic Data Used for this Problem